xerofun/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 });
 ```

-> Internal note: Implemented via UserPool SchemaAttribute
+> Internal note: Implemented via UserPool-SchemaAttribute
 > Internal note: Follow up - is mutable = false and adminOnly = true allowed?

 #### Password Policy

 Specify the constrains when users choose their policy.
 It's possible to specify the minimum length, whether lowercase,
-numbers and/or symbols are required, as well as, how long a temporary password is valid.
+numbers and/or symbols are required.

+*Defaults*:
-*Default*: Passwords must be a minimum length of 8, require lowercase, numbers and symbols with a temporary password
+* minimum length of 8
+* require lowercase, numbers and symbols.
-validity of 7 days.

 Code sample: